W-David-Porter/acim/src/text/5-healing-and-wholeness/ii-the-voice-for-god/index.md

 ¹¹What profits it a man if he gain the whole world and lose his own soul?
 ¹²If you listen to the wrong voice you *have* lost sight of your soul.
 ¹³You cannot lose it, but you can not know it.
-¹⁴It is therefore ‘lost’ to you until you choose right.
+¹⁴It is therefore “lost’ to you until you choose right.

 ::: details Expanded
 The Voice of the Holy Spirit does not command, because It [the Voice of the Holy Spirit] is incapable of arrogance.